 - Check if the installation location can support the unit's weight.
 Poor installation is hazardous.
-It can also cause vibrations or unusual operating noise. - Provide sufficient service space. - Do NOT install the unit so that it is in contact with a ceiling or a wall, as this may cause vibrations. - Choose a location where the operation noise or the hot/cold air discharged from the unit will not disturb anyone. - Provide sufficient space around the unit for servicing and air circulation. - Avoid areas where flammable gas or product might leak. - Install units, power cables and communication wiring at least 3 m away from televisions or radios to prevent interference.
+It can also cause vibrations or unusual operating noise. - Provide sufficient service space. - Do NOT install the unit so that it is in contact with a ceiling or a wall, as this may cause vibrations. - Choose a location where the operation noise or the hot/cold air discharged from the unit will not disturb anyone and the location is selected according the applicable legislation. - Provide sufficient space around the unit for servicing and air circulation. - Avoid areas where flammable gas or product might leak. - Install units, power cables and communication wiring at least 3 m away from televisions or radios to prevent interference.
 Depending on the radio waves, a distance of 3 m may not be sufficient.